 Without the right communication channels in place, it becomes extremely challenging to align employees with the business goals, break down silos, and drive innovation in the workplace.

-Furthermore, the communication channels you use at your workplace have a direct impact on the employee experience you deliver, employee engagement as well as your ability to help your employees increase their productivity thought leadership and communication skills.
+Furthermore, the communication channels you use at your workplace have a direct impact on the employee experience you deliver.
+They have an impact on employee engagement as well as your ability to help your employees increase their productivity through leadership and communication skills.